Dosage Form: capsule

-As with other antibiotic preparations, use of this drug may result in overgrowth of non-susceptible organisms, including fungi.
-If superinfection occurs, the antibiotic should be discontinued and appropriate therapy instituted.
+As with other antibacterial preparations, use of this drug may result in overgrowth of non-susceptible organisms, including fungi.
+If superinfection occurs, doxycycline should be discontinued and appropriate therapy instituted.

-Prescribing doxycycline capsules in the absence of a proven or strongly suspected bacterial infection or a prophylactic indication is unlikely to provide benefit to the patient and increases the risk of the development of drug-resistant bacteria.
+Prescribing doxycycline in the absence of proven or strongly suspected bacterial infection or a prophylactic indication is unlikely to provide benefit to the patient and increases the risk of the development of drug-resistant bacteria.

-Information for Patients
+Information for Patients:

 – to avoid excessive sunlight or artificial ultraviolet light while receiving doxycycline and to discontinue therapy if phototoxicity (e.g., skin eruptions, etc.) occurs.
-Sunscreen or sunblock should be considered (see WARNINGS).
+Sunscreen or sunblock should be considered.
+(See WARNINGS.)

 – that the absorption of tetracyclines is reduced when taken with foods, especially those which contain calcium.
-However, the absorption of doxycycline is not markedly influenced by simultaneous ingestion of food or milk (see Drug Interactions).
+However, the absorption of doxycycline is not markedly influenced by simultaneous ingestion of food or milk.
+(See Drug Interactions.)

 Diarrhea is a common problem caused by antibiotics which usually ends when the antibiotic is discontinued.
 Sometimes after starting treatment with antibiotics, patients can develop watery and bloody stools (with or without stomach cramps and fever) even as late as two or more months after having taken the last dose of the antibiotic.
 If this occurs, patients should contact their physician as soon as possible.